Monika101/probinf-notes/README.md

 ## Some technical details

 I used TeXnicCenter 2.02 and MiKTeX 2.9 on Windows.
+So far as I have tested it, Tex Live on Linux Mint also works (type "pdflatex 6008notes.tex" in the directory containing this file).

 All the *\usepackage* commands are in header.tex, which gives you a good idea of the dependancies.